 - J. Colbert, New Zealand.
 More client comments.

 The Specialized Alpine Climbing Course is a challenging mountaineering course based in the high mountains.
 It covers many advanced mountaineering topics ranging from steep ice climbing and simul-climbing techniques, through to improvised rescue techniques and whiteout navigation.

-The course combines instruction with guided mountaineering so you can really put your new skills into practice.
+The course can combine instruction with guided mountaineering, if that is the wish of all participants.
 Choose from a 1:1, 1:2 or 1:3 guide-client ratio to maximise your learning.
 The low ratio allows the course to be tailored specifically to your skill level.